cdanderson76/workoutBuddy-FullStackTutorial/instructions.md

    Now go into the 'Home' component and swap you the 'useState' hook for the 'useWorkoutContext' hook.
 Don't forget to 'dispatch' the action rather than updating the state.

+9. Update the context value in 'WorkoutForm' component.
+In other words, when we've added a new document to the database, we need to add the document in MongoDB to the new context global state.
+This keeps the UI in sync with the database.

 Now, instead of using LOCAL state, we should be using GLOBAL CONTEXT.
 Whenever you add a workout now, the page should automatically show that workout without having to refresh!